ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 clickhouse-client "clickhouse://localhost:9000" --user default
 ```

-Connect to localhost using port 9000 in interactive mode to `my_database` database specified in command line option
+Connect to localhost using port 9000 in interactive mode to `my_database` database specified in the command line option.

 ``` bash
 clickhouse-client "clickhouse://localhost:9000" --database my_database